What is in situ chemical oxidation?

 Catalyzed Hydrogen Peroxide

-CHP is based on the standard Fenton’s reaction, in which the decomposition of a solution of dilute hydrogen peroxide (H2O2) is catalyzed by excess iron (II), resulting in near-stoichiometric generation of hydroxyl radicals (OH·):
+Fenton’s reaction, in which the decomposition of a solution of dilute hydrogen peroxide (H2O2) is catalyzed by excess iron (II), resulting in near-stoichiometric generation of hydroxyl radicals (OH·) is the basis for ISCO using catalyzed hydrogen peroxide:

 Superoxide anion (O2•–) is a reductant and a weak nucleophile that has been found to be reactive with compounds such as carbon tetrachloride and 1,1,1-trichloroethane.
 Hydroperoxide (HO2–) is a reductant and a strong nucleophile capable of degrading problematic compounds such as trinitrobenzene.
-The combination of hydroxyl radicals, superoxide, and hydroperoxide anions can oxidize reduced compounds and reduce oxidized compounds, increasing the likelihood of mineralization of recalcitrant contaminants.
-CHP reactions that generate all three (3) transient oxygen species have the potential to provide a complete treatment matrix for ISCO.
+The combination of hydroxyl radicals, superoxide, and hydroperoxide anions can oxidize reduced compounds and reduce oxidized compounds, increasing the likelihood of degradation of recalcitrant contaminants. catalyzed hydrogen peroxide reactions that generate all three (3) transient oxygen species have the potential to provide a complete treatment matrix for in situ chemical oxidation.

 Ozone has been used for drinking water disinfection and treatment for over a century.
 Ozone exists as a gas at standard temperatures and pressures, is colorless and has a distinctive smell at concentrations as low as 0.02 parts per million by volume (ppmv).
-Ozone has a low solubility (570 mg/L) when compared with liquid oxidants such as sodium persulfate.
+Ozone has a low solubility (570 mg/L) when compared with liquid oxidants such as sodium persulfate (556,000 mg/L).

 How long will it take?

-In situ chemical oxidation (ISCO) works relatively fast relative to most other remedial technologies.
-Oxidants can persist in the subsurface for days to months, after which post application monitoring can determine if the site remedial goals have been met.
+ISCO works relatively fast relative to most other remedial technologies.
+Oxidants can persist in the subsurface for days to months, after which post application monitoring can determine if the site remedial goals have been met or if additional applications are needed.